-Principal Investigator(s):Sara Heger, Research Engineer, Water Resources Center
+Principal Investigator(s):Sara Heger, Research Associate, Water Resources Center

 The Minnesota Department of Transportation (MnDOT) is responsible for 52 safety rest areas (SFA) and truck stations (TS) across Minnesota served by subsurface sewage treatment systems (SSTS).
 Managing these SSTS is a critical activity of MnDOT, and a better understanding of the functionality and treatment of these systems is critical.
 The first project will continue field-based verification of groundwater mounding to estimate the influence of larger wastewater treatment systems on groundwater systems.
 The field data collected will be compared to commercially available mounding software estimates.
 This information will assist MnDOT in prioritizing upgrades.